min69u/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## It’s hard to explain puns to kleptomaniacs, because they take everything literally.